This is how the Harrow Dominion looked when it opened in 1936

 The Dominion was actually the second notable cinema building to open in the North West London borough.

-The first, in September 1933, was A P Starkey’s pioneering Odeon South Harrow.
+The first, in September 1933, was Arthur P Starkey’s pioneering Odeon South Harrow.
 This is the building which experts agree was the first to create and crystallise in the public mind the Odeon house style.
 This striking use of cream faience tiling across vast expanses of facade, with clean lines and bold spatial juxtapositions, further enhanced at night by extensive use of neon to delineate shapes and volumes- dubbed “night architecture” – the style was later to be developed and expanded upon by other architects.
+(Sadly the Odeon was closed in 1972 and mostly demolished).

 And now on to the main feature of this article.
 The Dominion Cinema opened on 9th January 1936, and its architect was Frank Ernest Bromige.
 Built for promoters W.C.
 Dawes & A. Bacal for the independent Hammond Dawes circuit, in conjunction with the Lou Morris circuit, this large super cinema was planned to be named Ritz Cinema, but for reasons unknown actually opened as the Dominion.
 On opening night the audience enjoyed not only films but also an on-stage orchestra and three live variety acts.
 The venue was built to accommodate the then-prevalent mix of films and live variety acts known as cine-variety, which is why it was generously equipped with a large stage, flytower and twelve dressing rooms.